AdobeDocs/control-panel.en/help/performance-monitoring/using/active-profiles-monitoring.md

 >title="About active profiles monitoring"
 >abstract="In this tab, you can get real-time information on the latest and historical active profiles usage and evolution for each in your Campaign instances and your organization."

-Information related to active profiles usage is updated in Control Panel based on dedicated [!DNL Campaign] technical workflows which run everyday on your instances:
-* The ["Billing"](https://experienceleague.adobe.com/docs/campaign-standard/using/administrating/application-settings/technical-workflows.html) workflow for Campaign Standard,
-* The ["Number of active billing profiles"](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/advanced-management/about-technical-workflows.html) workflow for Campaign v7/v8.

 To monitor your active profile usage in Control Panel, navigate to the **[!UICONTROL Performance Monitoring]** card > **[!UICONTROL Active Profiles]** tab, and select the desired instance from the **[!UICONTROL Instance List]**.

 Information displays regarding your usage of active profiles.